enzymejs/enzyme/docs/api/ReactWrapper/setState.md

 to get it into whatever state you want to test, in order to be as accurate of a test as possible.
 This is not always practical, however.

-NOTE: can only be called on a wrapper instance that is also the root instance.
+NOTE: Prior to v3.8.0 of enzyme, can only be called on a wrapper instance that is also the root instance.

 #### Arguments